 COP 25: Environment & Sustainable Development Challenges

-This program provides a unique experience for students to learn about climate change, renewable energies, future development challenges and the COP25 Summit to be hosted in Chile on December 2019.
+This program provides a unique experience for students to learn about climate change, renewable energies, future development challenges and the COP25 Summit.
 At the same time students will learn about business opportunities related to renewable energies and sustainable innovative projects.
 The program includes trekking and other outdoor activities.
 Finally, it is also an opportunity for the participating student to learn Spanish and immerse themselves in the local culture while enjoying summer at the UANDES campus.

 - UNIT 1: Climate Change and COP25 Summit.

 - UNIT 2: Renewable energies & business opportunities.

 Lectures provided by UANDES professors and external lecturers such as:

 - Chile and the COP25 Summit.

 - Climate change: scientific fact.